 He told me his adoptive mother had found out some years ago that his brother had died.
 He had hung himself with a cellmate in a youth prison whose guards inflicted unimaginable physical and emotional pain on their wards.
 She had kept this from him to protect his own emotional state at the time and never got around to telling him until now.

 Shock is not a strong enough word to describe the state I was in after learning this.
 After our call ended I spent the rest of the night and the next couple of weeks online, reading about what happened to my eldest son.
-Images flooded my mind of my son suffering and I was filled with despair knowing that he had felt utterly alone and unwanted.
+Images flooded the mind of my son suffering and I was filled with despair knowing that he had felt utterly alone and unwanted.
 I had to send my then 9-year-old daughter to my mother’s house for a few days because I was in so much turmoil and could not function.

 I was obsessed with it.
 All I could do was cry and search for more information.
 I didn’t eat or sleep for days, and when I finally was able to sleep, it was only for short periods of time.
-For months I couldn’t carry on a normal conversation or sing in church without crying, biting my upper lip and holding my breath to stop the flood of tears I could feel rising up in my body.
+For months I couldn’t carry on a normal conversation or sing in church without crying, biting my upper lip, and holding my breath to stop the flood of tears I could feel rising in my body.

 The pain and anger I feel over what happened to my eldest son seems too much for me to deal with at times.
 I’m able to function now.
 I can sing in church, talk to people, take care of my youngest daughter, and go about the things I need to do.
-But there is a part of me that I cannot describe: part that feels defeated and alone.
+But there is a part of me that I cannot describe: the part that feels defeated and alone.

 Something precious and vital was taken from me that can never be given back or replaced.
 A part of me is missing, and there is nothing I can do about it but grieve and remember.
 In one day I found one son and learned I had lost the other.
 In one day I found both unimaginable joy and gut-wrenching pain.
 In one day a new part of me was born and another part died.

 I’m not sorry I searched for my sons.
 The outcome is not what I had expected, but then I’d rather know the truth than not know anything or believe a lie.
 I now know what happened to both of my sons.
 I’m grateful for that, and though I will always have to live with the pain of knowing one of them has died, I still have parts of him with me.
-Pictures of his beautiful smile, of his first steps and his first birthday.
+Pictures of his beautiful smile, of his first steps, and his first birthday.
 I have pictures during the period he was with me as well as pictures I was sent while he was in foster care.
 And I have my memories.

 I am thankful that I no longer have to go through my life wondering what happened to them.
 To both of my sons: I love you with all that I am.
 You will forever be in my heart!